emammachaudhry/M4003_Quant_Analysis_25000145424/README.md

 The quantitative analysis investigates employment and labour demand trends across selected UK digital occupations between 2021 and 2024.

 ## Repository Contents
+*The labour demand dataset exceeded GitHub's web upload limit.
+The notebook and employment dataset are provided, and the labour demand analysis was conducted using the dataset described in the report.

 ### employment_analysis.ipynb